MicrosoftDocs/customer-voice/cv-docs/manage-surveys.md

 ## Move a survey

 You can move a survey to a different project in the same environment.
 This helps you group similar surveys in one project.
-Note that you can move a survey to another project only if the another project is owned by you.

 > [!NOTE]
+> - You can move a survey to another project only if the another project is owned by you.
-> If a project has only one survey and you move the survey, the project is deleted after the survey is moved.
+> - If a project has only one survey and you move the survey, the project is deleted after the survey is moved.

 **What's moved with the survey?**